greg-raven/Department-21/_posts/2009-07-27-a-cowboys-guide-to-life.md

 If you’re ridin’ ahead of the herd, take a look back every now and then to make sure it’s still there.

-Lettin’ the cat outta the bag is a whole lot easier ‘n puttin’ it back in.
+Lettin’ the cat outta the bag is a whole lot easier ’n puttin’ it back in.

-<span style="font-family:ARIAL;font-size:85%;color:#000000;">Finally, never miss a good chance to shut up.</span>
+Finally, never miss a good chance to shut up.